frictionlessdata/website/site/tooling/python/extracting-data/README.md

 ## Table Dialect

-The Dialect adjust the way tabular parsers work.
+The Dialect adjusts the way tabular parsers work.
 The concept is similiar to the Control above.
 Let's use the CSV Dialect to adjust the delimiter configuration:

 ```python